 Make Ahead – Make this in the morning or the night before and just pull it out of the refrigerator and begin snacking away.
 The flavors just get better and better as time goes on.

 Tomatoes – Roma is my preferred variety.
 It has more flesh, so when you cut it, there won’t be tons of seeds or juice.
 If you can find fresh San Marzano tomatoes, grab them!
 These are longer and more slender than Romas, and have a distinctive sweet flavor that makes this recipe amazing!

 Cilantro – I used a very small amount of cilantro.
 I personally prefer a bit more, but my husband isn’t a fan, so the amount in this salsa recipe was our middle ground.

 Green Chiles – I always like to add a can of chiles.
 It gives the salsa a lot of flavor without adding a ton of heat.
 If you don’t have any, substitute some fresh jalapeños.

 This recipe makes a juicy salsa.
 If you prefer less liquid in yours, with a more Pico de Gallo consistency, simply drain it before storing.

-Don’t worry, making fresh homemade salsa is a dream come true and couldn’t be any easier.
+Don’t worry, making homemade salsa is a dream come true and couldn’t be any easier.
 You don’t have to cook it for hours, simmering and checking the stove every few minutes.
 Instead, it comes together in a flash!

-Third Step: Pulse the food processor until it reaches the texture you want.
+Step Three: Pulse the food processor until it reaches the texture you want.
 Refrigerate until ready to serve.
 Enjoy!